AfnanAlmohammdii/ToDoListNote/README.md

 ## :bulb: Motivation and Context
 ---
-frist project for me in Tuwaiq Acadamy.
+This application was made for - Tuwaiq Academy 'Android Capstone 1 Assignment' - with One week deadline

 ## :camera_flash: Screenshots
 ---